sarahjaynekessler/ErdosBootCampSIGproject/README.md

 Included here are the final dataframes with all varaibles included and the specialized ones created for ML notebooks.

 Also included is the .pkl file of the trained fastai model.
-This can be easily loaded to make predictions as is shown in the Fastai_in_production.ipynb
+This can be easily loaded to make predictions as is demonstrated in Fastai_in_production.ipynb